 “What isn’t weird about him?
 What did he say to you today?”

 “Practically nothing.
 A half-dozen words at most.”

-“Yeah, he’s a hermit.
+“Yeah, he’s a whack-a-doo.
 He even looks like a hermit with that shaggy hair and scruffy beard.
 Santa should bring him a razor for Christmas.”

 “Beards are a thing now, though.
 Maybe he’s just ahead of his time.”